Hey there! My name is Stephanie Uhranowsky.

 I get emotionally attached to fictional characters as if they were real people.

-I will keep buying books even though my shelves are overflowing and bowing from the weight of the books I haven’t yet read.
+I will keep buying books even though my shelves are bowing from the weight of the ones I haven’t yet read.

-I have an extensive collection of Norse Mythology and Viking Age history books.
+I have an extensive collection of Norse & Celtic Mythology and Viking Age history books.

 I am more afraid of living an unfulfilled life than I am of dying.